-Finally, we evaluated the adequacy of the disclosures made in Notes 7 and 15 of the consolidated and separate financial statements in relation to the data, key assumptions and sensitivity analysis on specific key assumptions.
-Note 7 explains that there is material valuation uncertainty in relation to the assessment of the fair value of investment property of the Group amounting to €283.858 thousands at 31 December 2020.
+Finally, we evaluated the adequacy of the disclosures made in Notes 7 and 16 of the consolidated and separate financial statements in relation to the data, key assumptions and sensitivity analysis on specific assumptions.
+Note 7 explains that there is material valuation uncertainty in relation to the assessment of the fair value of investment property of the Group.